keithrozario/lambda-cache/README.md

     return response
 ```

+_Note: The caching logic runs only at invocation, regardless of how long the function runs.
+A 15 minute lambda function will not refresh the parameter, unless explicitly refreshed.
+Caching 'within' an invocation is less relevant as caching 'across' invocations._

 ## Change cache entry settings

 For simplicity the name of the parameter is automatically shortened to the string after the last slash('/') character.
-This allows both `/production/app/var` and `test/app/var` resolve to just `var`.
+This means `/production/app/var` and `test/app/var` resolve to just `var`.
 To over-ride this default, use the `entry_name` argument for the decorator:

 ```python
 from aws_lambda_cache import ssm_cache